agrastp/My-Portfolio/README.md

 ## Description

 This is my working portfolio all about me, links to my work, and how to contact me.This project motivated me as a future developer in researching and learning more about different key elements of CSS.
-There were many hours of exploration, experimentation, and research to work on getting my website working correctly.
-This project also allowed me to understand areas I need to work on more in order for me to create better working sites.
+There were many hours of exploration, experimentation, and research to get my website working correctly and to the best of my current ability.
+This project also gave me insight on areas I need to spend more time exploring and practicing.

 ## Installation